yourexodus/mfrancis_PowerBI_Analysis/2023_Employment_Analytics_Dashboard.md

 ---

 ## 🔍 Project Overview
-This project analyzes **U.S. employment trends from May–July 2023**, with a focus on identifying sector-level outliers.
-Through iterative visual development and data modeling, the **Government sector** was identified as a significant deviation from broader economic patterns.
+This project analyzes sales performance using Microsoft Power BI, with a focus on exploring sales trends across time, products, categories, subcategories, and regions.

+The project documents the development process from data import and exploration through visualization, data modeling, troubleshooting, and final dashboard refinement.

+Rather than showing only the finished report, the project captures the iterative process used to build and improve the dashboard.
 ---

 ## 🎯 Business Question
-**Which employment sector experienced abnormal short-term growth in mid-2023, and how did it compare to overall economic trends?**
+The dashboard was developed to explore:

+How sales change over time
+How sales vary across regions
+Which product categories and subcategories are represented in the sales data How different visualizations can be used to analyze sales performance How sales information can be presented in an interactive business dashboar
 ---

 ## 🛠 Tools & Technologies